SelfishGene/filter_and_fire_neuron/README.md

 ## PSPs of a realistic detailed biophysical Layer 5 Cortical Pyramidal Neuron
 <img width="1040" alt="L5PC_morphology_PSPs" src="https://user-images.githubusercontent.com/11506338/151635200-a8288feb-0365-4c86-91ad-2d87dcc3e7b8.PNG">

-- Visit [this link](https://www.kaggle.com/selfishgene/f-f-l5pc-psps-fig-s2) to replicate Figure S2 in the manuscript
+- Visit [this link](https://www.kaggle.com/selfishgene/f-f-l5pc-psps-fig-s2) to replicate Supplementary Figure S2 in the manuscript
-- All necessary simulation data are in the file `sim_results_excitatory.p` in [the dataset](https://www.kaggle.com/selfishgene/fiter-and-fire-paper) on kaggle
+- All necessary simulation data for this figure are in the file `sim_results_excitatory.p` in [the dataset](https://www.kaggle.com/selfishgene/fiter-and-fire-paper) on kaggle

 ## Acknowledgements
 We thank all lab members of the Segev and London Labs for many fruitful discussions and valuable feedback regarding this work.
-In particular we would like to thank [Sapir Shapira](https://github.com/ssapir) that skillfully collected all data and created Figure S2 in the paper.
+In particular we would like to thank [Sapir Shapira](https://github.com/ssapir) that skillfully collected all data and created Supplementary Figure S2 in the paper.

-If you use this code or dataset, please cite the following two works:
+If you use this code or dataset, please cite the following work:

 1. David Beniaguev, Sapir Shapira, Idan Segev and Michael London.
 "Multiple Synaptic Contacts combined with Dendritic Filtering enhance Spatio-Temporal Pattern Recognition capabilities of Single Neurons
 ." bioRxiv 2022.01.28.478132; doi: https://doi.org/10.1101/2022.01.28.478132